Colorado Gives Day (December 4, 2018)

 I have found my “home”.
 The place where I am part of a family of staff and caregivers.
 The place where I live to see students, including my own, meet necessary milestones and learn to love and care for one another.
 The place where I thrive in the abundance of support for my child and tenacious community.
 Please remember to donate for Colorado Gives Day, this December.
 It is, because of schools like Rise that all children and families flourish in and out of the classroom environment.

 The Clark Family

 We have been a part of the Rise School since 2011.
-We have had 4 kids go through their program-- Our youngest is currently in the Kangaroo class.
-We have chosen Rise because it’s a perfect fit for all of our kids.
+We chose Rise because it was the perfect fit for all of our kids.

 The Rise School has given all of our children the best foundation possible.
-We felt they were prepared for elementary school with excellent fine motor skills, pre-reading and writing skills and a basis for math.
-But in our opinion, most importantly, they gained an understanding that there are all different kinds of people in this world.
-Wesley will be just as prepared as the others were for school, but more importantly, for the larger world where no one is the same.
-We know that like his siblings, Wesley will learn to value all his friends and appreciate their differences.
+Wesley will be just as prepared as our older children were for elementary school, but more importantly, he will have gained an understanding that there are different kinds of people in this world.
+He will learn to value all his friends and appreciate their differences.

 The Dichter Family

 We feel so lucky to be a part of the community at The Rise School of Denver.
 We placed our oldest daughter, Kamryn (age 5) at Rise when she was 2 ½ and then a year later put our younger daughter, Maya (age 3) at Rise.
 Our decision to have our daughters attend Rise was because of our desire to have them be part of a diverse community of learners.
 It was important to us that they were surrounded by others who are different from them.
 This has proved very powerful as our girls have learned to be empathetic to the needs of others and recognize that everyone has their own strengths.